 - 3. Another measure specified in the Japan Revitalization Strategy was the encouragement of "securities exchanges in Japan to take measures that lead to the enhancement of corporate governance, for example, by clarifying listing rules concerning the appointment of outside directors and developing new indices for companies that are highly evaluated for their profitability and management."
 This led to the establishment by the Japan Exchange Group, Inc. of the JPX-Nikkei Index 400, a new stock index composed of "companies with high appeal for investors, which meet the requirement of global investment standards, such as the efficient use of capital and investor-focused management perspectives."
 The operation of this index began in January 6, 2014. - 4.
 In this context, the Japan Revitalization Strategy (Revised in 2014) approved by the Cabinet in June 2014 specified as one of its measures the establishment of "a council of experts of which the Tokyo Stock Exchange and the Financial Services Agency will act as joint secretariat, aiming to prepare the key elements of the Corporate Governance Code by around autumn 2014 for the Tokyo Stock Exchange to newly prepare the Corporate Governance Code in time for the 2015 season of general shareholder meetings."
 This led to the formation of the Council of Experts Concerning the Corporate Governance Code (hereinafter, the "Council of Experts") in August 2014, with the Financial Services Agency and the Tokyo Stock Exchange serving as joint secretariat.
-The Council of Experts met eight times since August, and developed its basic thought on a corporate governance code as the "Corporate Governance Code [Exposure Draft]" (hereinafter, the "Code").
+The Council of Experts met nine times since August, and developed its basic thought on a corporate governance code as the "Corporate Governance Code [Final Proposal]" (hereinafter, the "Code").
 The Japan Revitalization Strategy (Revised in 2014) also specified that the formulation of a corporate governance code should be based on the OECD Principles of Corporate Governance.
-The Council of Experts thus engaged in their discussions by giving due reference to the OECD Principles, and the content of the Code is based on them. - 5.
-The Code is scheduled to receive broad public comments, both domestic and global.
-Then, in accordance with the Japan Revitalization Strategy (Revised in 2014), the Tokyo Stock Exchange is expected to revise its listing rules and related regulations and formulate a corporate governance code, which is expected to have the same content as the Code.
+The Council of Experts thus engaged in their discussions by giving due reference to the OECD Principles, and the content of the Code is based on them.
+Furthermore, before finalizing the Code, the Council published an exposure draft both in Japanese and English and has received valuable suggestions from 80 individuals/entities in Japanese and 41 individuals/entities in English.
+Taking these suggestions into account, the Council reviewed and finalized the Code. - 5.
+In accordance with the Japan Revitalization Strategy (Revised in 2014), the Tokyo Stock Exchange is expected to revise its listing rules and related regulations and formulate a corporate governance code, which is expected to have the same content as the Code.